sakibccr/sakibccr.github.io/README.md

-This is a small Python script to build my website from markdown files.
-Originally, it was a fork of Sunaina Pai's awesome [makesite.py](https://github.com/sunainapai/makesite).
-Now the script has deviated so much that it can be called entirely different from that.
+This is my website.
+I use a small Python script to generate the posts from markdown files.
+The inspiration for this came from Sunaina Pai's awesome [makesite.py](https://github.com/sunainapai/makesite).

 The website can be viewed [here](https://reveille.xyz/).